akka-js/shocon/README.md

 ## Notes

-Since this implementation is un-aware to be on a JVM classloader is ignored everywhere and will be ```null```.
+Since this implementation is unaware to be on a JVM classloader, any such reference is ignored and will be `null`.

-Default configuration is loaded just from file "application.conf" in resources statically at compile time (using macro) and integrated as a string in target code.
+Default configuration is loaded from "application.conf" in resources statically at compile time (using macros) and integrated as a string in target code.